Popular Destinations

 How old to book if you're 17

 A 17-year-old can stay in a hotel as a non-primary guest if an 18+ companion is on the reservation, presents ID, and provides a card at check-in.
 Some properties accept a notarized parental authorization form for solo 17-year-old check-in, but it's hotel-by-hotel and never reliable.
 If you're 17 and traveling alone, expect to need an 18+ companion or a parent on the booking.
+More on this in Hotels That Allow 17-Year-Olds to Check In.

 Why the chain default is 21 (it's not what you think)

 The most common assumption is that the 21+ minimum is about the U.S. drinking age.
-It's not — alcohol is sold separately, and minors don't need to consume alcohol to stay in a hotel.
+It's not.
+Alcohol is sold separately, and minors don't need to consume alcohol to stay in a hotel.

 The actual reason is insurance.
 Hotels pay liability premiums based on the average risk profile of their guest base.
 Insurers categorize under-21 guests as higher-risk (more party complaints, more property-damage claims), so corporate hotel groups set 21 as the default to keep premiums manageable.
+The full backstory lives in Why Do Hotels Require You to Be 21?.

 What to do if you're 18, 19, or 20

 Skip the chain hunt entirely.
-Use a verified 18+ directory like the one on this site to filter to properties that have already set their minimum at 18.
+Use a directory like the one on this site to filter to properties that have already set their minimum at 18.
 Search any U.S. city; the results are pre-filtered, the rates are current, and you'll be checked in tonight.

-The hardest part of booking under 21 isn't the legal age — it's finding a property that hasn't bought into the 21+ default.
+The hardest part of booking under 21 isn't the legal age.
+It's finding a property that hasn't bought into the 21+ default.
 That's a directory problem, and it's the one this site solves.

 Kevin Wang